csc413f16/p1a-AnthonyMa2122/README.md

 Name:Anthony Ma
-Tapped the screen of the Nexus 6 and it launched "Hello World".
+Tapped the screen of the Nexus 6 and....

 Compilation and Run Successful: